spearhunters/spearhunters.github.io/pages/pages-root-folder/index.md

 ---
 layout: page-fullwidth-nowrapper
 subheadline:  "Gear, Guns, and Accessories"
-title:  "Spear Hunters: The Authority on Spearfishing Equipment"
+title:  "The Authority on Spearfishing Equipment"
 teaser: "Spear Hunters is your trusted guide to the world of spearfishing equipment.
 Our experienced Spearos are here to advise you on the perfect gear for your situation.
 Need some advice? <a href='#contact-us'>Contact us</a> using the form below."
 breadcrumb: false
 permalink: /